Skip to Main Content

 Now, change the symbology of your map to be displaying the values of this new field.

-• Double-click on Drug Arrests By County, 2012 and in the properties window, return to the Symbology tab in the
+• Right-click on on Drug Arrests By County, 2020 and choose Symbology

-• Change the Value: to ArrestsByP and change the Normalization to none.
-There will be a list of new numbers.
+• In the Symbology window, change the Field: to ArrestsByP and change the Normalization to none.

-• You want to make it clear to people looking at your map what these numbers mean which is that 20.9 means 20.9 drug felony arrests in that county per 100,000 residents of that county.
-To do this, you change the label
+• You want to make it clear to people looking at your map what these numbers mean: that 11.64-22.7 means 11.64-22.7 drug felony arrests in that county per 100,000 residents of that county.
+To do this, you change the label.
+Click on ArrestsbyP in the Contents pane and when it switches to highlighted text, type in Felony drug arrests per 100,000 residents

 Learning Goals

 You will at points want to visualize qualitative instead of quantitative data.
 Qualitative meaning that instead of displaying a numerical measure about the area, you're displaying the category assigned to that area or other text-related information.
 You might want to display is zoning data for a particular building or street.
-You might want to display only whether a school represented by a point on your map is public or private, not information about its budget, number of students or year of construction.
+You might want to display only whether a school represented by a point on your map is public or private, or primary or secondary, not information about its budget or number of students.

 For this exercise, you'll be taking the map we created in the last exercise displaying the quantitative data for felony drug arrest information and adding a layer of qualitative data to it.
-You'll do this by joining a table with information on which county and local law enforcement agencies in the state have obtained a certain kind of military equipment, to a layer with geographic information about New York State, and then changing the visualization associated with it.
+You'll do this by joining a table with information on which county and local law enforcement agencies in the state have obtained a certain kind of military equipment from the Department of Defense to a layer with geographic information about New York State, and then changing the visualization associated with it.

 Data